Difference between CPA and non-CPA

 - Issuing an opinion on reviewed, compiled, or audited financial statements

 Being an Accountant might be good; however, being a CPA is even better.
 Though it calls for countless hours of dedicated learning and training, the rewarding outcome is worth every bead of sweat on your forehead.

 What is a Non-CPA (General Accountant)?

 A general accountant is an accounting professional entitled to record, examine, analyze, and report financial transactions.
 Their key responsibility is to ensure the accuracy of financial records and compliance to accounting principlesAccounting PrinciplesAccounting principles are the set guidelines and rules issued by accounting standards like GAAP and IFRS for the companies to follow while recording and presenting the financial information in the books of accounts..
 In addition, they strive to assess and eliminate as many risks as possible to help the business run efficiently.

-To be an accountant, you need to have at least a bachelor’s degree in accounting or a related field like business or finance.
+To be an accountant, one needs to have at least a bachelor’s degree in accounting or a related field like business or finance.
 However, candidates with an associate degree having relevant experience can also work as junior accountants.

 Moreover, accountants can also specialize in management, public, or government accounting to improve their job prospects.